The Golem: How He Came into the World: Critical response

 Critical reception for The Golem upon its initial release was positive.
 The New York Times' 1921 review praised its "exceptional acting" and "expressive settings", the latter of which was compared to those of another early German expressionist horror film, Robert Wiene's The Cabinet of Dr. Caligari (1920).

 Film critic Leonard Maltin gave the film 3 1/2 out of a possible 4 stars, calling it a "chilling, visually dazzling story of the supernatural, based on a famous Jewish folktale of the 16th century" and a "classic of German Expressionist cinema".
 Maltin also noted the film as a forerunner to the 1931 film adaption of Frankenstein.
+British critic Leslie Halliwell gave it three of four stars: "There were several versions of this story ... but this is almost certainly the best, its splendid sets, performances and certain scenes all being clearly influential on later Hollywood films, especially Frankenstein."

-Dennis Schwartz from Ozus' World Movie Reviews rated the film a grade B+, praising the film's "powerful visuals".
+Dennis Schwartz from Ozus's World Movie Reviews rated the film a grade B+, praising the film's "powerful visuals".
 In his review of the film, Schwartz wrote, "a landmark of early German expressionism.
 It is through the striking black-and-white German expressionism photography of Karl Freund that the film displayed its unusual feel for the macabre and might be considered a precursor to the Frankenstein horror films and how horror films were to be made from now on".